-The Grand Canyon Track near Blackheath, and now in Blue Mountains National Park, was opened in 1907 by NSW Premier Joseph Carruthers.
-It quickly grew in reputation as one of the great attractions of the area and was even compared to Jenolan Caves.
+The Grand Canyon Track near Blackheath was opened in 1907 by NSW Premier Joseph Carruthers.
+The walk, now in Blue Mountains National Park, quickly grew in reputation as one of the great attractions of the area and was even compared to Jenolan Caves.
 The enchanting track traverses a deep and spectacular gorge filled with ferns, dark overhangs and running water.

 Just over 100 years later, the NSW National Parks and Wildlife Service embarked on an ambitious restoration project.
 In nine years they replaced 2000 stone steps and many hundreds of metres of handrail and stairways.
 The 19th century construction was visionary but rough; the 21st century version, with helicopter assistance, is a masterpiece.